mobtexting/mobtexting-laravel/README.md

 }
 ```

-In order to let your Notification know which phone are you sending/calling to, the channel will look for the `phone_number` attribute of the Notifiable model.
+In order to let your Notification know which phone are you sending to, the channel will look for the `phone_number` attribute and `mobile` of the Notifiable model.
 If you want to override this behaviour, add the `routeNotificationForMobtexting` method to your Notifiable model.

 ```php
 public function routeNotificationForMobtexting()